Teluk Intan: Leaning Tower of Teluk Intan

 One of the town attractions is a Leaning Tower erected in 1885 by a Chinese builder, Mr. Leong Choon Cheong.
 It started to tilt four years after its construction finished due to an underground stream.
 The tower was originally used as a water tower supplying the area of the town.
 It had a clock at the top, which still rings every 15 minutes.
 The tower also served as a beacon to guide ships into Teluk Intan Port.
 The tower came close to being demolished when a decision by the then Lower Perak Sanitary Board passed a resolution to have it demolished in July 1941 due to the impending air raids.
 However, another board meeting in September 1941 reversed that decision and the tower remains standing.
 Currently it is a local tourist attraction, and no longer stores water.
 The tower is also recognised as a National Heritage through joint efforts by the National Heritage Department, Ministry of Tourism and Culture, Perak State government and Teluk Intan Municipal Council.
 The area around the tower was paved with bricks and became a plaza.
 The main street at the centre of Teluk Intan, Jalan Ah Cheong, is named after Leong Choon Cheong to commemorate his contribution.
+This building is well known as Jam Tinggi among the locals.